mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 - [PostgreSql Integration Tests](https://github.com/mikependon/RepoDb/tree/master/RepoDb.PostgreSql/RepoDb.PostgreSql.IntegrationTests)
 - [RepoDb.SqlServer.BulkOperations Integration Tests](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/RepoDb.SqlServer.BulkOperations.IntegrationTests)

 > We (or I as an author) has been challenged that the quality of the software does not depends on the number of tests.
-However, we strongly believe that spending much efforts on writing a test will give confidence to the library consumers (ie: .NET community).
+However, we strongly believe that spending much efforts on writing a test will give confidence to the library consumers (i.e.: .NET community).
 Practially, it helps us to avoid manual revisits on the already-working features if somebody is doing a PR to us; it prevents the library from any surprising bugs.

 ###### Conclusion to the Quality